 In your IDE, run the following command to create our Cerebrium starter project: cerebrium init llama-3b-tensorrt.
 This creates two files:

-TensorRT-LLM has a demo implementation of Llama on its GitHub repo which you can look at here.
-The first thing you will notice is that TensorRT-LLM requires Python 3.10.
-Subsequently, the code that converts the model weights to the TensorRT format requires a lot of memory and so we need to set this in our configuration file.
-Please change your cerebrium.toml file to reflect the below:
+TensorRT-LLM has a demo implementation of Llama on its GitHub repository.
+TensorRT-LLM requires Python 3.10, and the code that converts model weights to the TensorRT format requires significant memory.
+Update your cerebrium.toml file with the following configuration:

 [cerebrium.deployment]